King's Highway 401 - Images

 Regional Municipality of Peel

 View looking easterly towards the Highway 427 interchange from the Renforth Drive interchange.
-Highway 427 runs parallel parallel to Highway 401 for a short distance, complicating the interchange between the two freeways.
+Highway 427 runs parallel parallel to Highway 401 for a short distance complicating the interchange between the two freeways.

 Highway 427 is a commuter highway running through the west end of Etobicoke.
 Click here for Highway 427 images.